-The advanced settings are normally hidden, but if you click on the More Options button, you'll see the expanded Color Settings dialog shown in Figure 31.
+The advanced settings normally remain hidden, but if you click on the More Options button, you'll see the expanded Color Settings dialog shown in Figure 31.
 These advanced settings unleash full control over the Photoshop color management system.
-However, don't attempt to adjust any of these expert settings until you have fully understood the intricacies of customizing the RGB, CMYK, Gray and Spot color spaces.
-I suggest you read through the remaining section of this chapter first before you consider customizing any of these settings.
+But don't attempt to adjust any of these expert settings until you have fully understood the intricacies of customizing the RGB, CMYK, Gray and Spot color spaces.
+I would suggest that you read through the remaining section of this chapter first before you consider customizing any of these settings.

 Figure 31 This shows the Photoshop Advanced Color Settings dialog.
-Clicking on the More Options button (circled) unleashes full control over all the Photoshop settings.
-The following sections of this chapter show how you can customize the color management settings in the Advanced mode.
-Note that the button in this Color Settings dialog view normally says 'Fewer Options'; I edited the screen shot to say 'More Options', simply to make it more obvious where you should click.
+Clicking on the More Options button (circled) will unleash full control over all the Photoshop settings.
+The following sections of this chapter show how you can customize the color management settings in this advanced mode.
+Note that the button in this Color Settings dialog view will normally say 'Fewer Options'; I edited the screen shot to say 'More Options', simply to make it more obvious where to click.